Obstetric haemorrhage, which includes both antepartum and postpartum haemorrhage, is the leading cause of maternal death worldwide.

 Once the haemorrhage protocol is activated, a 'runner' needs to send an FBC, crossmatch and coagulation screen to blood bank.
 A blood pack is then sent back to the patient via the 'runner' with group-specific blood and fresh frozen plasma.
 Further products can be acquired following communication with the blood bank.

 Uterine atony is the most common cause of PPH and uterotonic drugs are used to prevent it.

 These medications work by increasing the force and frequency of smooth muscle contraction within the uterus.

 In the event that uterotonic medications are ineffective, or bleeding cannot be stopped, surgical intervention needs to be considered.

 Secondary PPH is often associated with endometritis (endometrial infection) or retained products of conception (RPOC).

 In cases of secondary PPH, it is important to assess for infection with high vaginal and endocervical swabs.
-Concurrently, an ultrasound scan be be completed looking for any RPOC or collections.
-Mothers may needs antibiotics +/- surgical evacuation of retained products of conception (ERPC).
+Concurrently, an ultrasound scan should be completed looking for any RPOC or collections.
+Mothers may need antibiotics +/- surgical evacuation of retained products of conception (ERPC).